 Breast Reduction Procedure

-The breast reduction procedure is performed under general anesthesia and takes about two hours, depending on the techniques used and each patient’s individual case.
+The procedure is performed under general anesthesia and takes about two hours, depending on the techniques used and each patient’s individual case.
 There are several different types of incisions that may be used for this procedure.
 Your doctor will determine the best type for you after evaluating your breasts.

 Traditional Breast Reduction Surgery